SiddharthGupta25/SeleniumDemo/README.md

-# Test Automation Framework Using Selenium 4
+# Hybrid Test Automation Framework Using Selenium 4

 Proof of concept of a test automation framework with selenium over python 3 (v3.10) as language binding.
-The following codebase is built upon the popular page object model design pattern to keep the test cases and pages decoupled from each other and comprises of the following directories:
+The following codebase is built upon the popular page object model design pattern via PyTest library to keep the test cases and pages decoupled from each other and comprises of the following directories:
-Configurations: The config.json file comprises of initial configurations such as the base URL of the application under test, i.e. the entry point of the test cases to be executed.
 <ul>
    <li>
       <b>Configurations:</b> The config.json file comprises of initial configurations such as the base URL of the application under test, i.e. the entry point of the test cases to be executed.
 Please provide the username and password as base64 encoded strings in this file.
 They will be decoded to plain text during the test runs